 However, when you start to enter information in the relevant tax forms, it seems a lot more smooth.

-That’s because their software will break everything up into a few screens or sections.
+That’s because the H&R Block software will break everything up into a few screens or sections.

 That way it’ll help to prevent mistakes and prevent you from unnecessarily clicking on more than what you need to.